alekratz/lisplike/README.md

 =
 To build the executable, run `make`.

-To generate an HTML representation of the grammar, run `make genhtml`.
-If you have a weird 'share' directory for Bison (i.e. not /usr/share/bison), you can set that using `make genhtml BISON_SHARE_DIR=/path/to/my/share/dir`.
+To generate an HTML representation of the grammar, run `make html`.
+If you have a weird 'share' directory for Bison (i.e. not /usr/share/bison), you can set that using `make html BISON_SHARE_DIR=/path/to/my/share/dir`.

 License
 =